akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey reined in.
 The man was breathless, his face pale.

 "They came in the night, but a few hours back," the man said.
 "Armed men.
-Sir Guy – the knight who's been lurking – he took the old lord and the lady.
+Sir Guy – the knight who’s been lurking – he took the old lord and the lady.
 Bound the guards, bound the reeve, bound us all."
 He gestured toward the cottages.
 "We worked ourselves free an hour ago.
-Eldred's already sent a lad on a mule to find the royal forester, to warn the castle.
+Eldred’s already sent a lad on a mule to find the royal forester, to warn the castle.
 But we don't know where they were taken."

-Godfrey's heart hammered.
+Godfrey’s heart hammered.
 "Which way?"

 The man pointed toward the forest.
 "East I heard, beyond that I could not say."